Golden Gate Audubon Society

 What You Can Do

-At Golden Gate Audubon, we’re working to reduce these risk to birds by helping develop Bird Safe Building Guidelines, promoting Lights Out for Birds, and working to reduce avian mortality in the Altamont Pass Wind Resource Area and other turbine installations.
-If you’d like to join Golden Gate Audubon’s efforts to reduce collision risks to birds, please contact us!
+At Golden Gate Bird Alliance, we’re working to reduce these risk to birds by helping develop Bird Safe Building Guidelines, promoting Lights Out for Birds, and working to reduce avian mortality in the Altamont Pass Wind Resource Area and other turbine installations.
+If you’d like to join Golden Gate Bird Alliance’s efforts to reduce collision risks to birds, please contact us!

 How to make windows in your home or office safer: